 written by Marty Balin.

-DK: In the late ‘60s, Jefferson Airplane played at three of the biggest rock festivals of all time: Woodstock, Monterey Pop and Altamont.
+DK: In the late ‘60s, Jefferson Airplane played at two of the biggest rock festivals of all time: Woodstock and Monterey Pop.
 Do you have a good story or specific memory of these festivals?

 Balin: Well, I remember Monterey quite well, because Jimi Hendrix did his fire routine, and Janis did her set, and we got along great with the crowd.
 Otis Redding followed us, so we wanted to warm up the crowd for him.
 In fact, when I walked off, Otis came up to me and said, “Great being on the same stage with you, Marty.”
 I thought it was great and we shook hands.
 And then of course, Otis slays the place.
 You know, all of these great moments, I was right there watching all of it.
 For me, being backstage or on the side, or maybe sitting in the second row right in front, it was cool.